-- Expertise in development of distributed statistical analysis or machine learning methods.
+Expertise in development of distributed statistical analysis or machine learning methods.
 A limitation of the current federated network is that a particular data analysis is performed at a single data set.
-A 'focused engagement' could be considered that explores the feasibility for executing data analysis methods across an entire set of data sources while preserving the applicable constraints of the federated network. - Ability to render structured content harmonised to the applicable data standards from unstructured text (text mining).
+A 'focused engagement' could be considered that explores the feasibility for executing data analysis methods across an entire set of data sources while preserving the applicable constraints of the federated network.